AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

-**After you install the package you will have to whitelist the following URLs in Adobe Granite CSRF Filter.**
+**After you install the package you will have to allowlist the following URLs in Adobe Granite CSRF Filter.**

-1. Please follow the steps mentioned below to whitelist the paths mentioned above.
+1. Please follow the steps mentioned below to allowlist the paths mentioned above.
 1. [Login to configMgr](http://localhost:4502/system/console/configMgr)
 1. Search for Adobe Granite CSRF Filter
 1. Add the following 3 paths in the excluded sections and save